scoheb/release-service-catalog/pipelines/push-to-external-registry/README.md

 ## Changes in 2.0.0
 - Pipeline renamed from `release` to `push-to-external-registry`

+## Changes in 1.3.0
+- Remove push-sbom-to-pyxis.
+It has been replaced by manifest-box.

 ## Changes in 1.2.0
 - taskGitUrl parameter is added.
 It is used to provide the git repo for the release-service-catalog tasks
 - taskGitRevision parameter is added.
 It is used to provide the revision to be used in the taskGitUrl repo